CZ-NIC/fred-client/doc/README_EN.txt

    Configuration file

-   The following scripts are provided: fred_client.py - EPP console, communicates with the EPP server fred_create.py - Creates a source EPP XML command fred_sender.py - Sends the file to the EPP server
+   The following scripts are provided: fred_client    - EPP console, communicates with the EPP server fred_create.py - Creates a source EPP XML command fred_sender.py - Sends the file to the EPP server